 interested in applying to scholarships are strongly encouraged to complete a

-FAFSA.
+FAFSA to be considered for need-based funds.
 For additional information, including eligibility, please visit

 www.fafsa.ed.gov.
 Applicants may also

 contact the Office of Student Financial Aid (OSFA) at

 Prospective applicants may visit the school and meet with the admissions staff

 to answer any questions they may have.
 A formal interview, however, is not part

 of the admission process for incoming first-year students.
 We are happy to

 discuss our policies and procedures with applicants or prospective applicants,